Spurs added two more fixtures to a busy schedule when they knocked Lyon out of the competition to book a two-legged date with Italian giants Inter.

-"We've been having some great, great results," Villas-Boas told reporters.
+"We've been having some great, great results," he said.
 "After Europa League games we've always been good in the Premier League.
 I think it puts us in a good position to face West Ham.

 The Spurs boss hopes that their good run in the Europa League can help to build a winning mentality that translates to similarly strong domestic form.

-"We don't have to fear any team," Villas-Boas said.
+"We don't have to fear any team," Villas-Boas insisted.
 "People have respect for us.
 If you're in a winning mood it's important in the league.

 "We have two more very important games coming up in the league [against West Ham and Arsenal] so the confidence will stay high and that's good for us."

 Villas-Boas did admit, however, that the rivalry between the two clubs would add extra intensity to their clash with West Ham.

 "It will be a different game to the Lyon one, of course," he continued.

 "Teams always have a lot of respect for us and they drop back so it's always difficult but I think we need to do the difference, we have to fight for each other as well.